thisisnotgcsar/f3s/readme.md

 *Static* means it does not make use of running the binary to build knowledge out of it but rather just look at the machine code.
 There are few important concepts you should know about taint analysis:
  - Taint: a taint is a flag that is logically associated with a particular datum.
 Tainted sources are usually user input arguments to a binary.
  - Elaboration of tainted data: everything that touches taint gets tainted.
 So every output of every function that takes in tainted data will be tainted.
 This is tipically for keeping track of where the user input has flowed.
- - sink: a sink is a parameter of a possible vulnerable function.
+ - Sink: a sink is a parameter of a possible vulnerable function.
 Usually function+parameter matches are pre-known and checked during the analysis
- - sink + taint: when we find a sink that takes in a tainted value we know that our possible malicious data reached a possible vulnerable function and we trigger a report.
+ - Sink + Taint: when we find a sink that takes in a tainted value we know that our possible malicious data reached a possible vulnerable function and we trigger a report.

 ## 2.4.
 What static analyses and static binary techniques f3s makes use of?
  - VEX intermediate representation included in angr to lift-up the binaries and operate with architecture agnostic code.